yahya-cloud/mollify-webapp/README.md

 # Mollify Webapp

-This is MERN stack web application which connects people suffering from mental disorders to a specified psychologists [Mollify](https://mollify-webapp.herokuapp.com/).
+This is MERN stack web application which connects people suffering from mental disorders to a specified psychologists. visit the live webapp here [Mollify](https://mollify-webapp.herokuapp.com/).

 ## Description